Cathy Newman: Jordan Peterson interview

-In early 2020, Newman was announced by forthcoming radio station Times Radio as the presenter of their Friday drive time programme.
-She continues to present Channel 4 News while being a Times Radio presenter.

 Conor Burns: "Ambushed with a cake"

 On 25 January 2022, Newman interviewed Conor Burns, minister of state for Northern Ireland, on Channel 4 News about the imminent publication of Sue Gray's report into alleged parties at 10 Downing Street in violation of COVID-19 lockdowns.
 Burns defended Prime Minister Boris Johnson by insisting that one party to celebrate Johnson's birthday "was not a premeditated, organised party.
 He was, in a sense, ambushed with a cake".
 The interview quickly went viral, inspiring thousands of social media memes, and Burns was widely mocked.
 The food writer Nigella Lawson joked on Twitter that she intended to use the phrase as the title for her next book.

 John Smyth QC abuse investigation

 In 2017, Newman led a Channel 4 investigation into John Smyth, barrister and friend of the Archbishop of Canterbury, Justin Welby, revealing Smyth's decades of abuse of boys and young men.
 In response, the Church of England commissioned Keith Makin, a former director of social services, to conduct an official, independent review.
 Seven years later, in 2024, Newman received a leaked copy of the Makin Report and subsequently interviewed Welby for Channel 4 News.
 Reacting to pressure from senior Church leaders, Welby quit as Archbishop of Canterbury five days later.

 On 13 January 2025, Newman was awarded "Woman of the Year" by the Women in Journalism UK for her investigations into and reports on the John Smyth abuse case which spanned several years.

 Also in January 2025, Newman revealed that the Bishop of Liverpool, John Perumbalath, had been accused of sexually harassing a female Bishop and sexually assaulting another woman; allegations he denied.
 He resigned days later.

 In March 2025, at the Royal Television Society Journalism Awards, Newman won Network Interview of the Year and Network Television Journalist of the Year.
+In November 2025, at the Foreign Press Association Media Awards, she won TV News Story of the Year for her interview with Welby.
+Also in November 2025, at the Society of Editors Awards, she won Broadcast Journalist of the Year.
+In December 2025, at the British Journalism Awards, she won Journalist of the Year and Interviewer of the Year.